The Hot 5 & 7 Transcription Project

 Louis first vocal, manipulating

 words to serve rhythm.
+A Louis hallmark.

 Boyd Atkins and Richard M Jones ‘lifted’ the tune from Joplin’s ‘Heliotrope Bouquet’.
-It became a hit with 40,000 copies sold in weeks exposing the music to a wider audience.
+It became the 1st hot 5 hit with 40,000 copies sold in weeks exposing the music to a wider audience.
 National recognition, the most famous band in the land.
 Louis popularity was now 2nd only to the blues singers.
 A breakthrough, this song set the standard for new pop singing for the century.
 Improvising, gravely voiced scat, phrasing and tempo all over the place, delivering swing and interest.
 It was a particular contrast to the Rudy Vallee 'crooner' tradition.
 Unbeatable singing, full of feeling and swing.
 The nuances, inflections, natural ease, bends, scoops, vibrato and shakes imitate his cornet playing.

 What a shock; rasping and unorthodox, primitive and uncouth?
 No, it was hair raising hokum.
 Nonsense words but the timing in front of a steady beat produced an astonishing effect.
 Was it an old minstrelsy tick, freeing vocals from the melody?
 Louis was ‘scatting’ with his vocal quartet years ago on the Streets of New Orleans as he imitated the comedians from minstrelsy.
 The standard was set for pop singers for decades to come.